kubeshop/testkube/docs/cli/kubectl-testkube_run_test.md

 ### Options inherited from parent commands

 ```
-  -a, --api-uri string      api uri, default value read from config if set
+  -a, --api-uri string      api uri, default value read from config if set (default "http://localhost:8088")
   -c, --client string       client used for connecting to Testkube API one of proxy|direct (default "proxy")
       --namespace string    Kubernetes namespace, default value read from config if set (default "testkube")
       --oauth-enabled       enable oauth